CDU-HIT238/slides/week6/index.md

 git push -u origin branch-name
 ```

+Note:
+Instead of calling set upstream when you create a branch you can tell git the destination the first time you push. -u tells git to remember the branch you use and you can omit the branch details for subsequent pushes.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 <video>
 	<source data-src="videos/git-branch-firstpush.webm" type="video/webm" />
 </video>

+Note:
+You can see here what happens if you try to push without setting an upstream branch.
+If you forget git tells you the command to use.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->